mcfnord/rml/src/bc.md

 appeared on KIRO Evening News, a program transmitted through cables and terrestrial transmitters into homes in Pierce County and throughout the Puget Sound area.
-That same evening, KIRO also published an article on its website that visually includes the broadcast news segment.
+That same evening, KIRO published an article on its website that visually includes the broadcast news segment.
 The video features two of Lindquist’s statements about me, and the written journalism includes a third.
-In the televised interview, Lindquist said:
+In the televised statement, Lindquist said:

 ** *LINDQUIST: We didn’t wait.
 We rounded him up.* **